kwmt/golangwiki/doc/go1.1.md

 <a href="/pkg/strings/#TrimPrefix"><code>TrimPrefix</code></a>
 and
 <a href="/pkg/strings/#TrimSuffix"><code>TrimSuffix</code></a>
-with self-evident properties, and the the new method
+with self-evident properties, and the new method
 <a href="/pkg/strings/#Reader.WriteTo"><code>Reader.WriteTo</code></a> so the
 <a href="/pkg/strings/#Reader"><code>Reader</code></a>
 type now implements the